huggingface/diffusers/docs/source/en/using-diffusers/other-formats.md

 ).to("cuda")
 ```

-Benefits of using the multifolder layout include:
+Benefits of using the Diffusers-multifolder layout include:

 1. Faster to load each component file individually or in parallel.
 2. Reduced memory usage because you only load the components you need.
 For example, models like [SDXL Turbo](https://hf.co/stabilityai/sdxl-turbo), [SDXL Lightning](https://hf.co/ByteDance/SDXL-Lightning), and [Hyper-SD](https://hf.co/ByteDance/Hyper-SD) have the same components except for the UNet.
 You can reuse their shared components with the [`~DiffusionPipeline.from_pipe`] method without consuming any additional memory (take a look at the [Reuse a pipeline](./loading#reuse-a-pipeline) guide) and only load the UNet.
 This way, you don't need to download redundant components and unnecessarily use more memory.